-WEST LAFAYETTE, Ind. — Purdue University’s Board of Trustees announced that President Mung Chiang has informed them that he has accepted an offer to become president of Northwestern University.
+WEST LAFAYETTE, Ind. — Purdue University’s Board of Trustees has announced that President Mung Chiang has informed them that he is leaving and has accepted an offer to become president of Northwestern University.

 “It has been an incredible honor and joy for me to work with the amazing board, colleagues, students and alumni here,” Chiang said.
 “There truly is something special at Purdue: not just the projects and programs, but also the people, who time after time set the standard for excellence at scale.”